-The pelvic floor muscles span the bottom of the pelvis and support the pelvic organs (bladder and bowel, and uterus (womb) in women).
+The pelvic floor muscles span the bottom of the pelvis and support the pelvic organs (bladder and bowel, and uterus or womb in women).
 When the pelvic floor muscles are weakened, they can create problems with bladder and bowel control.

 ABOUT THE FEMALE PELVIC FLOOR